sikippy/thesis_idea/Introduction.md

-1. 1.
-Definition of eye gaze trackers
 Eye can be defined as b. all the visible structures within and surrounding the orbit and including eyelids, eyelashes and eyebrows ( Meriam-Webster dictionary).

 While gaze : to look steadily at somebody/something for a long time, either because you are very interested or surprised, or because you are thinking of something else synonym stare (Oxford dictionary).